-- Set out how our school will support and make provision for pupils with special educational needs (SEN) to learn and access an appropriate RSE curriculum. - Explain the roles and responsibilities of everyone involved in providing for pupils with SEN • and education in RSE - Reflect the changes by The Department of Education which states introduces compulsory Relationships and Sex Education (RSE) for secondary pupils from September 2020.
+- Set out how our school will support and make provision for pupils with special educational needs (SEN) to learn and access an appropriate RSE curriculum. - Explain the roles and responsibilities of everyone involved in providing for pupils with SEN and education in RSE - Reflect the changes by The Department of Education which states introduces compulsory Relationships and Sex Education (RSE) for secondary pupils from September 2020. - In addition, from September 2020 it will be compulsory for all schools to teach Health Education.